yousefelassal/quote-cron/README.md

 > If you don't like something, change it.
 If you can't change it, change your attitude.

 > Be miserable.
 Or motivate yourself.
 Whatever has to be done, it's always your choice.

+> Every person, all the events of your life are there because you have drawn them there.
+What you choose to do with them is up to you.